Line game-perfect graphs: Introduction

-\begin{thm} The following are equivalent for a graph $G$. \begin{itemize} \item[(1)] $G$ is line $[B,-]$-perfect. \item[(2)] None of the following configurations (depicted in Figure~\ref{fig:fB}) is an edge-induced subgraph of~$G$: a $P_5\cup P_2$, $C_4\cup P_2$, $P_6$, $C_5$, a bull, a diamond, or a 3-caterpillar~$F_1$. \item[(3)] Either every component of $G$ is a double star, a vase of flowers, or an isolated vertex, or $G$ contains at most one nontrivial component and this component is a double star, a vase of flowers, a candy, a shooting star, a double vase, an amaryllis, or an isolated vertex (described in Sections~\ref{subsec:BB} and~\ref{subsec:B}). \end{itemize} \end{thm}
+\begin{thm} The following are equivalent for a graph $G$. \begin{itemize} \item[(1)] $G$ is line $[B,-]$-perfect. \item[(2)] None of the following configurations (depicted in Figure~\ref{fig:fB}) is an edge-induced subgraph of~$G$: \rd{$P_5\cup P_2$, $C_4\cup P_2$, $P_6$, $C_5$, bull, diamond, or 3-caterpillar~$F_1$.} \item[(3)] Every component of $G$ is a double star, a vase of flowers, or an isolated vertex, or $G$ contains exactly one nontrivial component and this component is a double star, a vase of flowers, a candy, a shooting star, a double vase, or an amaryllis (described in Sections~\ref{subsec:BB} and~\ref{subsec:B}). \end{itemize} \end{thm}